Can We Prevent Alzheimer’s Disease?

 A handful of approved medications are available to help treat the symptoms of Alzheimer’s disease.
 One, donepezil (Aricept), was found to delay the development of Alzheimer’s disease for about a year in people with mild impairment.
 None of the approved medications, however, appears to affect the underlying causes of the disease.

-The panel reviewed a range of and a few short-term looking at different prevention strategies.
+The panel reviewed a range of Studies in which scientists observe people to learn more about the cause or progression of a disease or condition. and a few short-term Studies in which researchers test a particular treatment. looking at different prevention strategies.
 For example, these studies have suggested that physical activity, social engagement and intellectual activity all may help prevent Alzheimer’s disease and cognitive decline.
 Controlling high blood pressure and diabetes may help.
 So may omega 3 fatty acids, which are found in salmon and other fish.
 Many of these strategies have already been shown to promote healthy aging and reduce the risk for other diseases.

 However, none of the studies to date has given conclusive answers when it comes to preventing Alzheimer’s or cognitive decline.
 These strategies and many others are under further study.
 In addition, many drugs are now being tested in clinical trials.